ryansteed/dp-policy/README.md

 ```

 ## Replicating Results
-1. For general results, run cells in `notebooks/results.ipynb`.
+1. For general statistics, run cells in `notebooks/results.ipynb`.
-2. Generate all the experimental results by running `dp_policy run_all` or running chosen experiments sindividually with `dp_policy run [experiment]`.
+2. Generate all the experimental results by running `dp_policy run_all` or running chosen experiments individually with `dp_policy run [experiment]`.
 3. Visualize experiment results with `notebooks/policy_experiments.ipynb`.
 (For example, Fig. 1 was produced with statistics from the Epsilon Sensitivity section of `notebooks/policy_experiments.ipynb`.)
 4. Produce disparity plots and GAM smooth plots with `R/plot_all.R`.
-(For example, Fig. 2 is the race disparity plot for the hold_harmless experiment.)
+(For example, Fig. 2 is the race disparity plot for the `"hold_harmless"` experiment.)

 ## Contents
 - `data/`